 - Describe your images on a page accurately with alt tags.
 Again, you don’t have to push keywords into them.

-- Improve topical relevancy of a page by adding long tail keywords naturally in your content.
+- Improve topical relevancy of the blog post by adding long tail keywords naturally into it.

 - Add SEO friendly URLs to pages and posts.

 - Use Schema like FAQ, Article to appear with rich page results.

 I’m just a new blogger who started a month ago and I hardly have one post on my blog.
 Why should I build email list?

 If yes, wrong practice!